balena-io-modules/libnss-openvpn-rs/README.md

 ==============

-The libnss-openvpn name service switch module resolves the name “xxx.vpn” to the associated xxx machine in the openvpn.server.status file.
+The libnss-openvpn name service switch module resolves the name “xxx.balena” to the associated xxx machine in the openvpn.server.status file.

 With this module, you can access to a given host from the openvpn server even if the IP address is not static.

 ```
-    $ ssh foobar.vpn
+    $ ssh foobar.balena
 ```

 Configuration